The incredible power of the 90-day business plan.

 How do 90 day plans work?

-The three “lead dominoes” that if you knocked them over would cause a chain reaction, causing huge momentum and creating the kind of domino-knocking-over spree not seen since a “Domino Rally” advert.
+If you’ve chosen well, these three “lead dominoes” would cause a chain reaction, causing huge momentum and creating the kind of domino-knocking-over spree not seen since a “Domino Rally” advert.

 Three BIG things per quarter.
 The massive stuff that moves you forward.